nacedob/Neural_Network_Adam_vs_SGD_from_scratch/Readme.md

 - [Main.py](Main.py): carries out experiment to compare Adam and SGD performances
 - [mnist.pkl.gz](mnist.pkl.gz): mnist database compressed
 - [NeuralNetwork.py](NeuralNetwork.py): contains a class representing Neural Networks, that implements lots of functions to train, check performance, feedforward...
-- [Optimizers.py](Optimizers.py):  file that contains a interface (ABC class) that represents a optimizer.
+- [Optimizers.py](Optimizers.py):  file that contains an interface (ABC class) that represents a optimizer.
 This class is inherited by SGD and Adam Optimizer
-- [Bachelor Final Thesis.pdf](Bachelor Final Thesis.pdf): Final Bachelor Project presented, where you can learn about basics of Neural Networks studied from a mathematical point of view.
+- [Bachelor_Final_Thesis.pdf](Bachelor_Final_Thesis.pdf): Final Bachelor Project presented, where you can learn about basics of Neural Networks studied from a mathematical point of view.
 Here, some details of this code are explained as well.
-Unfortunately, as I am Spanish and so my university, it is written in my mother tongue.
+Unfortunately, as I am Spanish and so do my university, it is written in my mother tongue.
 Nevertheless, it is always a good idea to start learning other languages ;)

 ## Experiment: SGD vs Adam